Castau/3semesterExam/README.md

   * Allow for local queries (not involving a remote request) like:
     * Find movies from a specific year
     * Find all movies with a specific actor
-* Implement a new endpoint:  api/movie-count/:title
+* Implement a new endpoint:  `api/movie-count/:title`
 which should return a JSON-response including the total number of requests made for this specific movie.
 This endpoint should require users to be authenticated with an “admin-role”.
-* Change the endpoint api/movie-info-all/:title to return the cached value implemented above instead of making the external requests (the count value, must still be updated)
+* Change the endpoint `api/movie-info-all/:title` to return the cached value implemented above instead of making the external requests (the count value, must still be updated)

+#### Frontend
+* If not already supplied by your start-code, provide a login feature
+* Create a page that allows all clients to access, and see the response, from this endpoint: `api/movie-info-simple/:title`.
+Come up with a way for users to supply the title
+* Create a page that allows logged-in users to access, and see the response, from this endpoint:
+`api/movie-info-all/:title`
+* Create a page, accessible only for admins, that will make it possible to use the api/movie-count/:title endpoint and present the result.

+__Extra__: If you have time, add any features you find relevant (to showcase your skills) if not present in the requirements given above.